Lebron James to Trump: 'Going to White House was a great honor until you showed up'

 — Donald J. Trump (@realDonaldTrump) September 23, 2017

-Warriors coach Steve Kerr said he expects the team to meet in the coming days to decide whether to go.

-Curry, the team’s star shooter, has said it was important for the team to “understand the magnitude” of their decision of whether to visit the White House.
+Curry, the Warrior’s star shooter, has said it was important for the team “to understand the magnitude” of its decision of whether to visit the White House.

+“Just like our country, every opinion counts and matters,” Curry said, according to ESPN.

+“Based on the conversations we’ve had in the past and what people have said to the media, to each other, I know pretty much where everybody kind of stands on it,” he said.
+“But we want to respect the opportunity to represent not only ourselves, our own beliefs, but our organization because we’re obviously in this position because we won a championship and we did something special together.
+So for us to just really take the time to understand the magnitude of this decision and the right thing to do, the right way to go about it is important.”

 Copyright © 2017, ABC Radio.
 All rights reserved.